OpenCMISS/documentation/zinc/zinc_data_model.rst

 Model Input/Output
 """"""""""""""""""

 The Region offers simple APIs for reading and writing model files by name.
-The most full-featured file format supported by Zinc is the EX format (originally used by Cmgui; exported from OpenCMISS-Iron, CMISS-cm), described in the `Legacy Cmgui documentation <http://abi-software-book.readthedocs.org/en/latest/Cmgui/CMGUI-ex-file-format-guide.html>`_).
+The most full-featured file format supported by Zinc is the EX format, described in :ref:`ex-file-format`.
 Input and output using the FieldML format is also supported with some limitations.

 For more customised I/O, a *Streaminformation* object can be created from a Region.
 This allows multiple *Streamresources* including files and memory blocks to be specified with global or per-resource options, then read into the Region.
 This approach is more efficient when reading multiple files.